European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 defined, safe state.
 This can be done by overwriting the following device methods::

     def onCancelled(self, slot):
-        """to be called if a user cancelled the operation"""
+        """to be called if a user canceled the operation"""

 The ``slot`` is the slot that had been executed.